coronet/slug/README.md

 # slug
-Slug is a framework for building flexible immutable POJOs
+Slug is a framework for building flexible immutable POJOs.